PHYSICAL AND CHEMICAL METHODS FOR HERITAGE INVESTIGATION WITH LABORATORY - 2

 written and oral

-A combination of traditional methods for the basic part and moodle interaction for the application parts.
-The course will also include few lectures from external experts on specific topics.
+A combination of traditional methods for the lectures, with the teaching material present on Moodle.
+The course could also include few specialized lectures from external experts on specific topics of the Conservation Science.